imfl/beautiful-jekyll/investment-strategies/index.md

 ![moving](v.moving.png)

-*A series of moving-window guesses using Hidden Markov Model: What is the probability that we are now in regime boom / reigim bust?*
+*A series of moving-window guesses using HMM: What is the probability that we are now in regime boom / reigim bust?*

 We also discuss using statistical techniques, such as skewness, kurtosis, and variance ratio tests, for ﬁne-tuning our strategy.